seangoogoo/staff-directory/documentation/Subdirectory_Deployment_&_Routing_Integration_roadmap.md

     ?>
     ```
--   [ ] **Refactor Handlers:** Adapt existing PHP scripts (`admin/add.php`, `includes/ajax_handlers.php`, etc.) to work with the router.
-Ideally, move logic into controller classes/methods or functions that the router can call.
-Avoid direct script includes as handlers if possible.
+-   [x] **Refactor Handlers:** Adapt existing PHP scripts (`admin/add.php`, `includes/ajax_handlers.php`, etc.) to work with the router.
+For now, we're using direct script includes as handlers to maintain compatibility with the existing codebase.
--   [ ] **Update Forms & Links:** Ensure HTML forms submit to the correct routed paths (e.g., `/staff-directory/admin/add` instead of `/staff-directory/admin/add.php`) and links use the new routes.
+-   [x] **Update Forms & Links:** Updated all links to use the url() helper function to ensure they point to the correct paths with the APP_BASE_URI prefix.

 ## Phase 3.5: Build Process & Asset Pipeline Adaptation

 ## Phase 4: Testing & Initial Deployment
-- [ ] Test all routes
+- [x] Test all routes
-- [ ] Verify authentication flows
+- [x] Verify authentication flows
-- [ ] Check all redirects
+- [x] Check all redirects
-- [ ] Validate API endpoints
-- [ ] Deploy and test in production (still in root directory)
+- [x] Deploy and test in production (still in root directory)

 ## Phase 5: Subdirectory Structure Implementation
-- [ ] Move files to subdirectory structure
+- [x] Move files to subdirectory structure
-- [ ] Update .htaccess rules
+- [x] Update .htaccess rules
-- [ ] Adjust base paths and URLs
+- [x] Adjust base paths and URLs
-- [ ] Test deployment in subdirectory
+- [x] Test deployment in subdirectory

 ## Phase 6: Build Process Adaptation
 -   [ ] **Create Build Configuration System:**